-We provide various basic medical services, testing, and procedures for students.
+We offer a range of essential medical services, testing, and procedures exclusively for students.

 No insurance is required.